 Google's algorithms are constantly evolving to provide the best possible response to user searches.
 For example, Google is now able to interpret a search based on its overall meaning rather than on individual words, and employs automatic learning strategies to interpret specific terms more accurately.

 The result of all this is that Google provides the most accurate information possible in response to a search, even if the keyword does not correspond exactly to what the user has searched for.
 This implies that inbound marketers have to create content focused on needs and not simply on keywords.
-That's why the new model is based on creating articles on long tail keywords linked together and around a central "hub", so that we cover as many searches as possible around a particular topic.
+That's why the new model is based on creating articles on long tail keywords linked together and around a central hub, so that we cover as many searches as possible around a particular topic.

-The New Structure Of Inbound Marketing: Pillar Pages And Topic Clusters
+The New Structure of Inbound Marketing: Pillar Pages and Topic Clusters

 Image Source: HubSpot

-What Is A Pillar Page?
+What Is Pillar Page?

-In other words, pillar pages talk about a topic in a general way and the cluster content covers related topics more in depth.
+Pillar pages talk about a topic in a general way and the cluster content covers related topics more in depth.
 For example, you could write a pillar page about content marketing and a cluster content about blogs.
 You could even go a step further and create secondary clusters, for example, an article about guest blogging or another one about choosing the best images for your blog.

 Pillar pages are longer than typical blog articles, as they cover all aspects of the topic you want to position yourself for, but they don't go into as much detail.
 The idea is that the pillar page gives a quick answer to questions about a particular topic, allowing you to go deeper through the linked article.

-The Main Types Of Pillar Pages
+The Main Types of Pillar Pages

 Pillar pages can be very different depending on the theme they cover, and there is plenty of room for creativity.
 But to give you an idea, let's quickly look at the 3 most commonly used pillar pages according to HubSpot